Treatment Allocation under Uncertain Costs: Evaluating the Performance of a Targeting Rule

-To this end, suppose that we have trained a scoring rule $\hat{S} : \xx \rightarrow [0, \, 1]$ on a training set, and have access to a test set with $i = 1, \, \ldots, \, n_{test}$ units for evaluation.
-We then construct an adaptation of the QINI curve that shows the cost and benefit of treating different fractions of units, as prioritized by $\hat{S}$.
+Let $b \cdot n$ define a budget constraint for a sample of $n$ individuals.
+The expected gain from spending a budget of $b \cdot n$ under a uniform rule is $ b \cdot \tau_y/ \tau_c$, where $b/ \tau_c$ is the fixed treatment probability induced by a budget of $b$ under a uniform rule, and $\tau_y = \mathbb E[Y_i(1) - Y_i(0)]$ and $\tau_c = \mathbb E[C_i(1) - C_i(0) ]$ are ATEs.
+The lift at a given budget $b$ is the difference in the expected gain in outcomes from a fixed priority rule compared to a uniform randomized rule that spends the same budget.
+Computing the lift is useful for evaluating whether there is sufficient heterogeneity in treatment response conditional on $X_i$; it assists a policymaker in deciding whether to implement a more complex priority-based treatment rule instead of a simple lottery allocation policy.
+We can formally define the lift of a priority rule for a given budget $b$ as $\Delta_{\hat \rho}(b) = Q_{\hat \rho}(b) - b \cdot \tau_y/ \tau_c$, where $Q_{\hat \rho} (b) = V_{\hat \rho}( G_{\hat \rho}^{-1}(b))$ is the expected value of the fixed priority rule at budget $b$, and the inverse of $G_{\hat \rho}(s)$ exists by the assumptions in Theorem \ref{thm:Qexp}.

+We next describe how to perform estimation and inference on the value of the prioritization rule and its lift over a uniform rule at a single budget value, and how to construct a QINI curve using these estimated values.
 The QINI curve is a popular visualization that, for a family of thresholded scoring rules, plots the cost of treatment on the $x$-axis and the benefit of treatment on the $y$-axis \citep{ascarza2018retention,imai2019experimental,rzepakowski2012decision,yadlowsky2021evaluating}.

 Existing results on estimating QINI curves, however, assume that the cost of treating each unit is the same, and so the cost of treatment on the $x$-axis is equivalent to the number of units treated; however, in our setting, this equivalence no longer holds.